posit-dev/publisher/CONTRIBUTING.md

 | MODE     | dev     | enum | When set to `dev`, development is enabled.
 All other values disable development mode.                    |

-#### Continous Integration in GitHub Actions
+#### Continuous Integration in GitHub Actions

-When running in GitHub Actions, the env varabile `CI` is set to `true` by GitHub.
+When running in GitHub Actions, the env variable `CI` is set to `true` by GitHub.
 When `CI=true`, the defaults for the following values are adjusted.

 This mode can be reproduced on your local machine by setting `CI=true`.